cape-sh/katacoda-scenarios/tryCAPE/install-cape/intro.md

 Deploy advanced K8s functionalities without the learning curve.
 This repo is for tracking community issues and feedback.
 Try CAPE today and let us know what you think!

-See the following video for a short intro to [CAPE] (https://youtu.be/4KJt8NXTO8E "CAPE INTRO")
+See the following video for a short intro:
+<iframe width="560" height="315" src="https://youtu.be/4KJt8NXTO8E" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>